History of Parker’s

 The year 2012 brought the biggest changes and improvements to the area since Mr. Brooks, when Ronald W. Parker, Esquire, acquired interest in The Williamsburg Inn.
 In the short period between 2012 and 2013 Mr. Parker added two bar rooms, a large banquet room, a board room, and many other improvements, all done with an impeccable eye for style and detail.
 In 2013 Mr. Parker added a pavilion, large tent, lavishly landscaped courtyard and a third bar, sometimes called “The Monkey Bar.”

 In 2014 the venerable Williamsburg Inn was reborn, re-established as “Parker’s.”
 As a representative and activist for the community, Mr. Parker has a feel for the pulse of what the Marylanders want in and around Baltimore County.
 He realized that his patrons and the community need a casual upscale dining establishment, that they need something outside the humdrum franchise style, that they need a place to dance when they want to let loose a little, and that they need a place to host their events in the uppermost refined style.
 With his 35+ years of experience as an attorney Mr. Parker brings humorous vignettes of law to the surroundings of the locale.
 He appreciates and thanks you for your business and considers all the customers as his guests and deeply requests your comments so he can better serve you.
-His daughter, Julie, and his cousin, Darlene Buchholz, help in the managing and his Mother, Angie Messina Parker, helps cook Italian dishes.
+His daughter, Julie helps in the managing the restaurant.